damian-andrzej/CICD-Docker-for-python-webapp/README.md

 - Installs Docker Compose.
 - Verifies the installations and prints the versions.
 - Compares repository and local files, if its different files are updated
-- start the app by docker-compose command
+- starting the app by docker-compose command

 ✅ Use Case:
 This playbook is ideal for Amazon Linux, RHEL, or CentOS EC2 instances that need Docker and Docker Compose for containerized applications.